tiger-punch-sports-club/gelato/README.md

     {
         float _position[3];
         float _scale[2];
-        float _angle_degrees;
+        float _rotation[3];
     } GelatoTransform;
 ```

 Transform is in pixel scale.
 Positions and scale are in pixels and are always relative to the
 given render target size specified in the GelatoRendererDescription at creation.
 So a sprite might look more zoomed in
 at 1270 x 720 than it does in 1920 x 1080 render target size.
-The angles in degrees specify the rotation around the z-axis.
+The _rotation is in degrees.